Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 - #### Format

     The type of series.
-If must be one of the following values:
+It must be one of the following values:

     - Annual
     - Graphic Novel
-    - Limited (which covers mini/maxi series)
+    - Limited Series (which covers mini/maxi series)
     - One-Shot
     - Series (which covers ongoing/cancelled series)
     - Trade Paperback
+    - Hardcover

 ### CollectionTitle